Friend (product): 2025 New York subway campaign

+The company's marketing campaign provoked negative reactions.
+Some commentators viewed the messaging as trivializing human relationships or exploiting loneliness as a business opportunity.
+The campaign's founder, Avi Schiffmann, later stated that the advertising strategy was intended to provoke discussion about modern social isolation rather than replace friendship.
+Public installations and billboards associated with the launch in New York City were reportedly defaced by critics, reflecting a polarized reception.
+Heineken had made a response to this by parodying the ad with the tagline "The best way to make a friend is over a beer".

 Products

 While Friend offers an online, LLM-powered chatbot, its flagship product is a pendant with a microphone that incorporates the chatbot.
 The device is just under two inches in size.
 The product has drawn comparisons to Tamagotchis.
 The device does not speak back, rather it communicates by sending text messages to the user's phone in real time.

-Reception and controversy

-The Friend wearable AI companion has been the subject of significant public debate and criticism since its introduction.
-Concerns have centered on privacy, psychological effects, marketing ethics, and the broader social implications of AI companionship technologies.
+Critical reception